jackayeung/intel-center/README.md

 ## Problem Statement

 Intel, a leading semiconductor manufacturing company, is planning to build a new data center.
 Energy availability and usage are critical factors in determining the best location for this data center.
-The key questions include:
+Important questions to answer include:
 - Which regions produce a surplus of energy, making them likely to offer energy at lower prices?
 - Which regions rely more on renewable energy sources?